Rebecca Randolph Buckley

-As you read these pages, you're invited to email your comments, thoughts and opinions about my books, characters, and stories.
-And please ask questions about writing, editing, publishing, whatever you want, I just might have the answer.
-Would love to hear about your writing too, your views, your experiences, etc.
+"You are invited to email your comments, thoughts and opinions, and please ask questions about writing, editing, publishing, whatever you want, I just might have a good answer.
+Would love to hear about your writing too.
+Have a good read!"